neomoon007/landing-page/README.md

 * [Credits](#credits)

 ## General info
-This is a landing page with the theme Origami, this is one of my hobbies and I thought it would be a good opportunity to blend both worlds together
-I hope you enjoy it, this page was made as part of the Odin Project [curriculum](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/landing-page).
+This is a landing page with the theme "Origami", this is one of my hobbies and I thought it would be a good opportunity to blend both worlds together, I hope you enjoy it, this page was made as part of the Odin Project [curriculum](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/landing-page).
 View [live page](https://neomoon007.github.io/landing-page/)

 ## Technologies